moulika-nagulavancha/BookWorm/README.md

+How to run the Project?
+1. Need to install 'Angular cli' in the system before running the application using 'npm install -g @angular/cli'.
+2. After installing angular cli, check the installation using 'ng version' in the command prompt.
+Make sure that the angular cli version is shown. if its shown, the installation is successfull.
+3. Later, navigate to the 'book-worm' folder where you can see the package.json file.
+4. Do 'npm install' to install all the required dependencies which will be stored in the 'node_modules' folder.
+5. After the dependences required are installed, Run 'ng serve --open'
+6. The application will be automatically opened in the default browser at port 4200 with the following url "https:localhost:4200".
+7. We can register as many users as possible with the register page. one such user details are as follows:
+    username: mnagulav
+    password: @BookWorm987
+8. For the Admin portal, we have maintained a particular user as admin with the following details:
+    username: admin
+    password: admin

 # BookWorm
 The online bookstore application is a platform that enables users to browse and purchase books.
 This web-application aims to provide a seamless experience for users who wish to buy books online.
 It will feature a user-friendly interface and easy navigation.